Did The FBI Plant Evidence To Convict NXIVM Leader Keith Raniere? | Joseph Tully

 It was an honor and a pleasure to have you.

-Just get me into court, let me call people under oath, and let me put my experts on, and I can prove um to scientific certainty that evidence tampering happened, that all uh suspiciously favors the the government, and therefore that the evidence that they use against Mr. Reneri in trial um was was incompetent, is it's called legally and um should not have been used against him.
+Let me call people under oath and let me put my experts on and I can prove to a scientific certainty that evidence tampering happened, that all suspiciously favors the government and therefore that the evidence that they used against Mr. Raneri in trial was incompetent, as it's called legally, and should not have been used against him.

-Well, thank you for coming on, and I truly wish you the best of luck in this case.
+Well, thank you for coming on and I truly wish you the best of luck in this case.